 - Schools with a focus on vocational preparation or the Matura

-In order for a private school to operate in Zurich, it needs a permit from the Canton’s Department of Education.
-This recognition gives you as a parent the certainty that clearly defined quality standards are being met.
+For a private school to operate in Zurich, it needs a permit from the canton’s Department of Education.
+This approval gives you, as a parent, confidence that clearly defined quality standards are being met.
 You can find all approved institutions in the public register.

 Pedagogical, denominational & bilingual: These are the special focus schools in Zurich

-For many parents, the focus of the private school is a special selection criterion.
-The profiles of these schools take the different learning needs of children into particular account.
+For many parents, a school’s focus area is a key selection criterion.
+The profiles of these schools are designed to address different learning needs and priorities in a more targeted way.

 - Cantaleum Zurich: Cantaleum follows a German-English curriculum and places a special emphasis on musical development.
 At this private school in Zurich, children have the opportunity to learn an instrument and bring their musical talents into everyday school life.

-- Montessori Kinderhaus Krönleinstrasse: Here, work is based on the Montessori method, which gives the child a lot of personal responsibility and room for decision-making.
+- Montessori Kinderhaus Krönleinstrasse: This school is based on the Montessori method, which gives the child a lot of personal responsibility and room for decision-making.
 In a carefully prepared environment, children select materials and learning content independently.
 They learn at their own pace in mixed-age groups.

-In addition, there are various denominational private schools specifically in districts 4 and 8 that integrate religion and values more strongly into the lessons.
-Examples include the Freie Katholische Schule Zürich or the Jewish School Noam, which integrates Jewish traditions and cultural education into everyday school life.
+In addition, there are several denominational private schools-especially in Districts 4 and 8-that integrate religion and values more strongly into school life.
+Examples include Freie Katholische Schule Zürich and the Jewish School Noam, which integrates Jewish traditions and cultural education into everyday school life.

 Independent private schools in Zurich with broad educational offerings

-Other private schools in the Zurich area stand out through a particularly broad range of educational offerings.
+Other private schools in the Zurich area stand out for their particularly broad educational offerings.

-Aurum Private School: This private school focuses on targeted competence and learning coaching, where children gradually develop methods for better concentration and self-organization.
-The foundation is a specially developed competence model that is regularly reflected upon and adjusted in individual discussions.
-This coaching is supplemented by small learning groups in which teachers implement individual support plans and work specifically on personal learning goals.
+Aurum Private School: Aurum Private School focuses on competency-based learning and learning coaching, helping children gradually develop methods for better concentration and self-organization.
+The foundation is a specially developed competency model that is regularly reviewed and adjusted in individual meetings.
+This coaching is complemented by small learning groups in which teachers implement individualized support plans and work toward specific learning goals.

 International and bilingual schools in Zurich

 For families who place special value on multilingualism and cultural diversity, bilingual or international private schools are particularly suitable.
-These schools consciously prepare children for later stays abroad or international study paths.
+These schools intentionally prepare children for future stays abroad or international study paths.

 - SIS Swiss International School (Wollishofen & Wallisellen): This school offers high-level instruction in German and English.
 The focus is on a consistent bilingual concept and a cosmopolitan learning culture.